Mathieu-Desrochers/Linux-Notebook/procedures/self-hosting.md

     https://www.raspberrypi.org/downloads/

-Connect the card to your computer.
+Connect the SD card to your computer.
 Run the following command to locate its device name.

     $ df -h